 French Language: Levels 1 and 2

-The French Language examination is designed to measure knowledge and ability equivalent to that of students who have completed two to three semesters of college French language study.
+The French Language exam is designed to measure knowledge and ability equivalent to that of students who have completed two to three semesters of college French language study.
 Material taught during both years is incorporated into a single exam covering both Level 1 and Level 2 content.
 Colleges may award different amounts of credit depending on the test taker's test scores.

 Knowledge and Skills Required

 Candidates must demonstrate their ability to understand spoken and written French.
-The examination tests their listening and reading skills through the various types of questions listed below.
+The exam tests their listening and reading skills through the various types of questions listed below.
 The percentages indicate the approximate percentage of exam questions devoted to each type of question.

 Section I (15%)

 Listening comprehension: choosing the best responses to short spoken prompts

 Section II (25%)